 A stately perennial that most commonly bears purple, white, or blue flowers (with the occasional pink), larkspur (Delphinium) is another useful plant for drawing butterflies to the yard.
 It's also the ideal plant to grow at the back of a flower border, given its impressive height (some can reach 7 feet tall).
-Groundhogs may nibble here and there in a bed of larkspurs, but the plants' toxicity will kill them, so the damage shouldn't be extensive.
+Groundhogs may nibble here and there in a bed of larkspurs, but larkspur is toxic to animals, so they will learn to stay away.

 Pests often won't bother plant parts that have strong smells.
 Many herbs have vegetation and/or leaves that smell wonderful to humans but that pests find repellent.
 Lavender (Lavandula) is such an herb.
 Harvest those fragrant stems and lavender-colored flowers that the groundhogs conveniently avoided all summer and use them in potpourris for your home in winter.

 Lily-of-the-valley has fragrant, white blooms and is so cold-hardy that even gardeners in USDA zone 2 can grow it as a perennial.
-But is also invasive and poisonous.
-Its toxic nature is why not only groundhogs but also deer and rabbit pests leave it alone.
-If you can tolerate its drawbacks, this is the kind of flowering ground cover that you can just plant somewhere and leave alone, as it is not fussy at all.
+But it is also invasive and toxic to animals.
+Its toxic nature is why groundhogs—and even deer and rabbit pests—leave it alone.
+If you can tolerate its drawbacks (and don't have pets), this is the kind of flowering ground cover that you can just plant somewhere and leave alone, as it is not fussy at all.

 A basic tenet of integrated pest management is to take the path of least resistance wherever possible.
 In this case, that means growing plants that groundhogs don't eat.
 Unfortunately, sometimes we're determined to grow something that pests are just as determined to devour.

 People gardening in groundhog territory who refuse to restrict their plant selection to what groundhogs don’t eat must compensate by being vigilant.
-Whenever they detect signs of groundhog damage, they must take... measures to control these pests immediately, else the'll soon find their gardens in shambles.
+Whenever they detect signs of groundhog damage, they must take measures to control these pests immediately, or else they'll soon find their gardens in shambles.